karlseguin/the-little-redis-book/en/redis.md

 	sadd friends_of:chani leto paul

 Maintenance cost aside, if you are anything like me, you might cringe at the processing and memory cost of having these extra indexed values.
-In the next section we'll talk about ways to reduce the performance of having to do extra round trips (we briefly talked about it in the first chapter).
+In the next section we'll talk about ways to reduce the performance cost of having to do extra round trips (we briefly talked about it in the first chapter).

 If you actually think about it though, relational databases have the same overhead.
 Indexes take memory, must be scanned or ideally seeked and then the corresponding records must be looked up.
 The overhead is neatly abstracted away (and they  do a lot of optimizations in terms of the processing to make it very efficient).